ON VIEW FROM: June 27, 2019

 BRIC House is Brooklyn’s cultural living room: a 40,000 square foot multi-disciplinary arts and media complex in the former Strand Theatre, where emerging and established artists can create work that deepens their practice and engages the diverse communities of the borough.

 BRIC is committed to welcoming people of all abilities.
-The main floor of BRIC House has an accessible entrance on Rockwell Place, in addition to an accessible, all-gender bathroom.
+BRIC's main entrance, located on Rockwell Street, is fully accessible.
+In addition the main floor of BRIC House has an accessible, all-gender bathroom.
 The BRIC Media Center, located on the 2nd floor, is accessible via elevator.
 The Gallery level is accessible via a wheelchair lift.
 Portable FM assistive listening devices are available for programs on the Stoop and in the Ballroom upon request.
-To make a specific access request, or to let us know other ways we can provide you with a welcoming experience, please contact Nia I'man Smith at nsmith@BRICartsmedia.org or 718.683.5986.
+To make a specific access request, or to let us know other ways we can provide you with a welcoming experience, please contact Benno Orlinsky at borlinsky@bricartsmedia.org or (718) 683-5637.